7 Criminal Justice Careers for Those Who Don't Want to Be Police Officers

-We rounded up eight worthwhile criminal justice careers that might be right for you, even if becoming a police officer isn’t up your alley.
+We rounded up seven worthwhile criminal justice careers that might be right for you, even if becoming a police officer isn’t up your alley.
 Take a look—one of these could just be your next job title.

-8 Criminal justice careers worth considering
+7 Other criminal justice careers worth considering

 1. Probation or parole officer